bence98/Logsys-LibUSB-Driver/README.md

 This project is not affiliated with the LOGSYS project.

-The driver is in an **unstable** stage.
+The driver is in a **testing** stage.
 Use with caution!
 No warranty.